-Additionally, the company collaborates with Harvard Medical School to perform research that is focused on health care systems (treatments and costs) and patient populations through the Department of Population Medicine within its Harvard Pilgrim Health Care Institute (which includes Harvard Pilgrim Health Care of Connecticut and HPHC Insurance Company).
-Another Harvard Pilgrim subsidiary, Health Plans specializes in administering self-insured or administrative services only plans for employers.
+Harvard Pilgrim also collaborates with Harvard Medical School to perform research that is focused on health care systems (treatments and costs) and patient populations through the Department of Population Medicine within its Harvard Pilgrim Health Care Institute (which includes Harvard Pilgrim Health Care of Connecticut and HPHC Insurance Company).
+Another Harvard Pilgrim subsidiary, Health Plans specializes in administering self-insured or administrative services plans for employers.

 The Harvard Pilgrim Foundation provides community health and wellness programs.

-The Wellesley, Massachusetts-based company operates in and around Connecticut, Massachusetts, Maine, and New Hampshire.
+The Wellesley, Massachusetts-based Harvard Pilgrim operates in and around Connecticut, Massachusetts, Maine, and New Hampshire.

 Sales and Marketing

-The company provides its services to individual, group, and Medicare members through contracts with physicians.
+Harvard Pilgrim provides its services to individual, group, and Medicare members through contracts with physicians.
+In all, it serves some 2.7 million customers.

 Harvard Pilgrim's plans are primarily offered to corporate groups.
 The company's primary goals are to lower costs, improve care, and enhance its members' overall experience.
 In support of its ambitions, Pilgrim Health has expanded the breadth of its plan offerings and widened its network of contracted health providers to maintain its competitive edge.
-In 2014 the group improved its Medicare Advantage Stride (HMO) offerings and launched new benefit programs in certain markets; it intends to expand the service area for the programs in 2016.
+For example, in the past couple of years, it has expanded into the Connecticut and Medicare Advantage markets.

 In addition to its direct insurance offerings, the company provides third-party administrative services for self-insured plans through its Health Plans subsidiary.
 It has been growing this part of its business through acquisitions, including the purchases of regional third-party administrators.